Support

 Blackmagic connections and video output tutorials

-VoiceQ Pro supports a wide range of video hardware devices from Blackmagic Design.
-This plug and play feature enables VoiceQ to output video through Blackmagic hardware, increasing the number of supported output devices.
-This solves the problems of changing workflows and adding further hardware and cabling to studios, reducing setup time.
+BlackmagicVoiceQ Pro is a cutting-edge software solution designed to seamlessly integrate with a wide range of video hardware devices from Blackmagic Design.
+Its plug-and-play feature allows for effortless output of video through Blackmagic hardware, thereby expanding the spectrum of supported output devices.
+This innovation addresses the challenges associated with evolving workflows and eliminates the need for additional hardware and cabling in studios, significantly reducing setup time.

-• Quad-core i5 (2012+ models)
+• Quad-core i5 2012+ models or later

-• Intensity Shuttle for USB 3.0
+• Intensity Shuttle for USB-C

 • UltraStudio for Thunderbolt™ 4K